To instruct Anna please contact our clerks on +44 (0)20 7842 5555 or email firstname.lastname@example.org.

 Assisted in considering whether the structure of a business constituted the regulated activity of consumer hire requiring authorisation.

 Anna has experience in Chambers’ leading IT work, including drafting an advice on the delayed delivery and fitness for purpose of software.
 She is particularly interested in questions of data protection, privacy and the emerging field of AI regulation.
+She has recently co-written an article and appeared on the SCL podcast about the technological and legal implications of different Covid-19 contact tracing apps.

 Acted as sole counsel for the successful web design company in a dispute that focused on delivery of an IT project.